-US watchdog warns on fitness stimulantApril 27th, 2012 in Medications /
+US watchdog warns on fitness stimulantApril 27, 2012 in Medicine & Health / Medications

 The US Food and Drug Administration on Friday questioned the safety of DMAA, a stimulant used in dietary supplements, alleging that marketers were illegally selling the chemical.

 Popular with fitness buffs seeking an edge or weight loss, the brands include Napalm, Code Red, Hemo Rage Black, Nitric Blast and Jack3D.

 The FDA said it issued warning letters to 10 manufacturers and distributors of dietary supplements containing the ingredient for failing to submit evidence of the safety of their products.

 "Before marketing products containing DMAA, manufacturers and distributors have a responsibility under the law to provide evidence of the safety of their products.
 They haven't done that and that makes the products adulterated," said Daniel Fabricant, director of the FDA's Dietary Supplement Program.

 In the warning letters, the FDA also said it was not aware of evidence or history of use to indicate that DMAA is safe.